Medical Administration/ Assistant

 Skills for Medical Administrative/Executive Assistant and Medical Secretary Majors

-A major in medical administrative/executive assistant and medical secretary prepares you for careers in which the following skill-sets are crucial:
+medical administrative/executive assistant and medical secretary majors are found most commonly in careers in which the following skills are important:

 - Speaking - Talking to others to convey information effectively.